Are you in love or fear?Jul 23, 2021

 And if you are in a couple relationship and stress to getting in the way of being intimate, in the way of connecting in a meaningful way, for whatever reason - past experiences, current social circumstances, sexual unresponsiveness, lack of desire, conflict, then perhaps it's time to give some attention to that elephant in the room.

 You see the body is wired for love.
-When you learn how to create more connected intimacy and be together in awareness, allowing your bodies to relax together, your bodies and nervous system start to down-regulate to more calm, more peace.
+When you learn how to create more connected intimacy and be together in awareness, allowing your bodies to relax together, your bodies and nervous system start to down-regulate to calmer, more peaceful.

 This happened to me the other day when I realised how much fear I was in.
 And a friend reminded me of my heart.
 My heart is my home.
 And if I am not feeling it, then I'm not home.

 Here is a simple exercise you can do now, just on your own.
-Or if you are with a partner, to do before being intimate.
+Or if you are with a partner, do it before being intimate.

 Sit still wherever you are right now.
 Close your eyes.
 Breathe deeply into your lower belly for 5 breaths.
 Feel your body settle and relax, with that intention.